 Benefits of an Open Office Floor Plan vs Closed

-Do an online search for “open office plan” and you can witness the debate firsthand.
+Do an online search for “open office layout” and you can witness the debate firsthand.
 You’ll find some professionals arguing the pros of this style, while others claim that it eliminates privacy and adds audible and visual distractions.

-Derek Hille, project manager for Office Space Planners, has seen the open-plan office trend grow rapidly in an attempt to boost in productivity—but also as a way to save money on real estate costs.
+Derek Hille, project manager for Office Space Planners, has seen the open-plan office design trend grow rapidly in an attempt to boost in productivity—but also as a way to save money on real estate costs.